Without involvement, there is no commitment. Mark it down, asterisk it, circle it, underline it. No involvement, no commitment.

 - Other relevant stakeholders, such as finance, marketing, or sales

-The total number of participants is typically a function of the size of the portfolio, with larger portfolios requiring larger numbers of participants.
-Because collaborating in complex negotiations tends to break down with more than 8 participants, the participants are organized into groups of 5 to 8 people per group.
-To promote understanding, each group should have a mix of roles from the different value streams.
-Our example includes 40 people, organized into five groups of eight people.
+The total number of participants is typically a function of the portfolio’s size.
+Large portfolios require more participants.
+Since negotiations often break down with more people, SAFe recommends creating groups of five to eight participants for the PB event.
+To promote healthy debate and learning, each group should have a mix of roles from different value streams.
+Our example PB event includes 40 people, organized into five groups of eight people.

-At the start of the PB forums, participants are given the list of BSIs and PSIs and their forecasted costs, (Figure 11).
-In the exercise, each group is given the full budget to hypothetically allocate.
-Each participant in each group is given an equal portion of the total portfolio budget.
+At the start of the PB forums, each group of participants is given the list of BSIs and PSIs and their forecasted costs (Figure 10).
+At the forum’s start, the group is assigned the total portfolio budget to allocate, and each participant gets an equal portion.

-Since no one participant can likely fund any one item alone, and since the participants together cannot likely fund all the items, they must work collaboratively to identify the best investments.
-Generally, the first order of business is to fund the BSIs.
-However, each must be considered in light of the business context.
-In other words, the current baseline investment may not meet the needs of the evolving strategy, and these must be analyzed and potentially adjusted as well.
+Since no participant can likely fund BSIs and epics independently, the group must collaborate to pool their money and identify and support the best investments.
+Generally, the first order of business is to invest in BSIs based on the current business context.
+In other words, the current BSIs may not meet the needs of the evolving strategy, and these must be analyzed and potentially adjusted.

-In order to fund initiatives, individuals in each group must pool their budgets.
+To fund initiatives, individuals in each group must pool their budgets.
 Because partially funded solutions and epics are candidates for termination or cutbacks, the group will negotiate to determine where to make the best investments.
-The discussions from this collaboration allow participants to make choices that optimize value delivery across the portfolio, rather than focusing on their individual value streams.
+The discussions from this collaboration allow participants to make choices that optimize value delivery across the portfolio rather than focusing on their value streams.

-After funding or adjusting BSI, teams are encouraged to fully fund their highest priority epics.
-This avoids the problem of spreading too little money across too many initiatives that are poorly funded.
-Fully funding a selected set of initiatives is the key to a strategy that builds on an enterprise’s strengths and creates viable and differentiated product offerings.
+After funding or adjusting the BSI, teams are encouraged to support their highest-priority epics fully.
+This guidance avoids spreading too little money across too many initiatives that are not funded sufficiently.
+Full investment in a selected set of initiatives is the key to a strategy that builds on an enterprise’s strengths and creates viable and differentiated product offerings.

 During a forum, a group may:

-- Invest more than the estimate if they have reason to believe the costs are too low or if they believe the initiative should be delivered sooner or with a higher value.
+- Invest more than the estimate if they have reason to believe the costs are too low or if they think it should be delivered sooner or with more value

-- Invest less if they have reason to believe the costs are too high or if they believe the timing of the investment should be deferred to a future budget period.
+- Invest less if they have reason to believe the costs are too high or if the investment should be deferred to a future budget period

-- The group preserved the full investment in the revenue-generating Facebook login and college student loan epics
+- It fully funded the revenue-generating Facebook login and college student loans

-- The group deferred many of the enabler epics and maintained a less aggressive investment in the core banking microservice epic
+- It reduced the scope of investment in the core banking microservice enabler epic

-The results of the PB forums are aggregated and analyzed to identify suggested funding patterns.
-In Figure 13, for example, (derived from a real PB event), it is easy to see clear alignment on funding priorities:
+The aggregated results of the PB forums are analyzed to identify suggested funding patterns.
+In Figure 12, for example (derived from an actual PB event using SAFe Collaborate), it is easy to see alignment on funding priorities:

-While the results of the PB event do not definitely determine the budget allocations for the value streams, they provide critical data and input that the LPM team needs to make an informed decision that maximizes the outcomes across the portfolio.
+While the PB event results do not directly determine the budget allocations for the value streams, they provide critical information and input that LPM needs to make an informed decision that maximizes the portfolio’s business outcomes.